-The carrying value of cash and cash equivalents, accounts receivable, accounts payable, current liabilities and the revolving line of credit approximate fair value because of the short maturity of these instruments.
+The carrying value of cash, cash equivalents and restricted cash, accounts receivable, accounts payable, current liabilities and the revolving line of credit approximate fair value because of the short maturity of these instruments.

 All highly liquid investments with maturities at date of purchase of three months or less are considered to be cash equivalents.
 Based on their short-term nature, the carrying value of cash equivalents approximate their fair value.
-As of December 31, 2022 and December 31, 2021, \$8.4 million and \$12.1 million, respectively of the Company's cash and cash equivalents balance related to money-market fund investments.
-These short-term money-market funds are considered Level 1 investments.
+As of December 31, 2023 and December 31, 2022, \$45.3 million and \$8.4 million, respectively of the Company's cash, cash equivalents and restricted cash balance related to Level 1 investments.

 The Company has a deferred compensation plan, which is funded through COLI policies.
 The COLI asset is carried at fair value derived from quoted market prices of investments within the COLI policies, which are considered Level 2 inputs.
-Refer to Note 11, Employee Benefit Plans, for the fair value of the COLI asset as of December 31, 2022 and 2021.
+Refer to Note 11, Employee Benefit Plans, for the fair value of the COLI asset as of December 31, 2023 and 2022.

 The Company estimates the fair value of each foreign exchange forward contract by using the present value of expected cash flows.
 The estimate takes into account the difference between the current market forward price and contracted forward price for each foreign exchange contract and applies the difference in the rates to each outstanding contract.
 Valuations for all derivatives fall within Level 2 of the GAAP valuation hierarchy.
-The fair value of the Company's derivative instruments outstanding as of December 31, 2022 and 2021 was immaterial.
+The fair value of the Company's derivative instruments outstanding as of December 31, 2023 and 2022 was immaterial.

 The Company has contingent consideration liabilities related to acquisitions which are measured on a recurring basis and recorded at fair value, determined using the discounted cash flow method.
 The inputs used to calculate the fair value of the contingent consideration liabilities are considered to be Level 3 inputs due to the lack of relevant market activity and significant management judgment.
-For acquisitions during the year ended December 31, 2022, key unobservable inputs included revenue growth rates, which ranged from 16% to 43%, and volatility rates, which were 9% for revenue and ranged from 22% to 23% for earnings.
-For acquisitions during the year ended December 31, 2021, key observable inputs included revenue growth rates, which ranged from 36% to 76%, and volatility rates, which ranged from 5% to 6% for revenue and were 17% for earnings.
+For acquisitions completed during the year ended December 31, 2022, key observable inputs included revenue growth rates, which ranged from 16% to 43%, and volatility rates, which were 9% for revenue and ranged from 22% to 23% for earnings.
 An increase in future revenue and earnings may result in a higher estimated fair value while a decrease in future revenue and earnings may result in a lower estimated fair value of the contingent consideration liabilities.
 Remeasurements to fair value are recorded in adjustment to fair value of contingent consideration in the Consolidated Statements of Operations.
-Refer to Note 7, Balance Sheet Components, for the estimated fair value of the contingent consideration liabilities as of December 31, 2022 and 2021.
+Refer to Note 7, Balance Sheet Components, for the estimated fair value of the contingent consideration liabilities as of December 31, 2022.